Adityad92/Welcome-2022/README.md

 local computer.
 If you haven't, do that first.
 You can find instructions in the AWS CodeStar user guide at https://docs.aws.amazon.com/codestar/latest/userguide/getting-started.html#clone-repo.

 1. First codestar by aditya
+2. Modifying second time
-2. Create a Python virtual environment.
+3. Create a Python virtual environment.
 This virtual environment allows you to isolate this project and install any packages you need without affecting the system Python installation.
 At the terminal, type the following command: